Press "Enter" to skip to content

 The view of the submarine player, with one submarine at periscope depth and 3 submarines at sea bottom.

 Up Periscope has one flaw, however: controls.
-Movement in Up Periscope! is way more time-consuming than it needs to be.
+Movement is way more time-consuming than it needs to be.
 To accommodate Joystick players, the game calls a control panel at the bottom of the screen when you select a unit.
 Unfortunately, you cannot press, say, “D” for Depth Charge on your keyboard – you need to navigate to this order with the arrow.
 Given destroyers and transports have respectively 7 and 4 action points every turn, you will have to go through this procedure up to 7 times by destroyers and 4 times by transport.
 Tedious, particularly given how slowly and systematically you need to move.
 The computer also takes its sweet time to play its turns – 80 seconds for 10 submarines – so all included playing one turn takes between 7 and 10 minutes!
 Without this issue and with slightly more scenario parameters to play with, I would have certainly played it more.

 Did I make interesting decisions?
 Yes, though it played more like a puzzle game with occasional “should I risk it?” decisions